vinta/awesome-python/README.md

 *Libraries for making Python faster.*

 * [Cython](http://cython.org/) - Optimizing Static Complier for Python.
 Uses type mixins to compile Python into C or C++ modules resulting in large performance gains.
 * [PyPy](http://pypy.org/) - An implmentation of Python in Python.
-The interpreter uses black magic to make python very fast without having to add in additional type information.
+The interpreter uses black magic to make Python very fast without having to add in additional type information.

 ## Logging